SpiritXIV/Origins-Ascended/README.md

 - Impact: 2

 Powers:
-- Sparky Paws
+- Sparky Paws:
 When you hit someone they will be shocked.

-- Rodent Diet
+- Rodent Diet:
 You dont like the tast of meat.

-- Heart of Rat
+- Heart of Rat:
 You health is decresses to 6 hearts.

-- Power Surge
+- Power Surge:
 You can strike you self with lighning to damage near by enemies.

-- Large Rodent
+- Large Rodent:
 You are 70% the height of a normal player.

-- Electric Body
+- Electric Body:
 You will start to take damage over time, if you are in water.

 ___________________________